Facebook Earth Language Archive Part 2 Using the middle size circle

 The smaller circle works well to make simplified pictures too,

-basic meaning or function.
+still keeping its basic meaning or function.

 # The symbol of "brain" looks like the important part under the skull.